Tarragona: A Roman Holiday in España

 Historic City Center

-Once you are done exploring the Ferreres Aqueduct, make your way south to the historic city center.
-A good place to start here is the Tarragona city walls.
-Known as the Paseo Arqueológico (Archeological Walk), these Roman walls date back to the 3rd century BCE and consists of various sections of wall and three towers.
 A short walk from the Roman walls will land you at the beautiful Cathedral of Tarragona.
-The cathedral is open for tours or, alternatively, you can opt to have one of the most beautiful backdrops for lunch or dinner at a restaurant that sits steps from the cathedral entrance.
+The cathedral is open for tours, or you can opt to have one of the most beautiful backdrops for lunch or dinner at a restaurant near the cathedral entrance.
 Take your time to explore this section of the city as the stone streets wind through pastel-colored buildings and look as if a painting came to life.

 Tarragona Amphitheatre